rupertbarton/testing-matcher/README.md

 Each application has their own package.json, to prevent cross-pollination of dependencies between client and server-side.

 ##### Client
-Contains

-* Sample Redux / React application based on the create-react-app seed framework.
+Contains a sample Redux / React application based on the create-react-app seed framework.
-* Mockup wireframe to build a sample UI before implementation.

 ###### Setup Instructions
 * Open your CLI